 1 chord to a 4 chord, (2 to a 5, 3 to a 6...all essentially the same move), a 4 to a 5, (aka 1 to 2, 5 to 6), a 5 to a 1 (6 to 2, 4 to b7), and 4 to 1 (5 to 2, b3 to b7).

 Learning to navigate just that much: finding ways to move from one chord to the next, is the key to unlocking the C6 neck.

 If you practice playing between and over chord changes, all you need to do is inject the stylistic cliches (note choices, rhythms) into your playing to make it fit anywhere.

 NO MORE FEAR

-In the C6 Toolbox, I show you my choices in going from from one chord to another, and how I combine the positions to create original ideas both live and in the studio.
+In the C6 Toolbox, I show you my choices in going from one chord to another, and how I combine the positions to create original ideas both live and in the studio.